fansongy/UIAP/README.md

 You can clone this repo.
 Then open the project in  Assets/Example.
 It's a demo project for purchasing.

 If you want to export to IOS platform, you should follow standard operation of Unity3d.

-Anyway don't forget add StoreKit.framework in Xcode Project.
+Anyway don't forget add StoreKit.framework in Xcode Project : )

 ## Support Version ##